Liberian anger over gay rights call

 "They are silly," a sociology student said.

 "Is it everything that is good for the West is good for us here?
-Nonsense," she shouted.'In hiding'
+Nonsense," she shouted.

 Last month, the home of Mr Ponpon's mother was set alight - during the height of their campaign.